emaynard10/Phenology-Analysis/README.md

 ![2022](Screenshots/transectCompare2022.png)

-Perhaps the most interesting peak in 2022 was the number of species found at the apline plot #4, which was consistently throughout the summer many more specieas than in previous years and blooming for longer peroids of time
+Perhaps the most interesting peak in 2022 was the number of species found at the alpine plot #4, which consistently throughout the summer had many more species than in previous years and they bloomed for longer periods of time

 ![2022](Screenshots/transect4_totalSpecies.png)